bigdatavik/HEDIS-Quality-Dashboard/blog/BUSINESS_VALUE_BLOG.md

 ## The Projected Impact: What Organizations Could Achieve

-Based on typical healthcare payor metrics, here's the potential transformation:
+Based on typical healthcare payer metrics, here's the potential transformation:

 ### Operational Impact Projections